-While there is no one best robo advisor for every investor (each person has their own unique needs and goals), we’ve found that these three robo advisors are the best services available for most investors:
+While there is no one best robo advisor for every investor (each person has their own unique risk tolerance and financial goals), we’ve found that these robo advisors are the best services available for most investors:

-M1 Finance is the best overall robo advisor because it’s 100% free (zero fees) and offers both completely automated hands-off investment management as well as allowing investors to pick and choose their investments for a more hands-on approach if that’s what you want.
+M1 Finance straddles the line between a robo advisor and an automated brokerage account.
+It’s 100% free (zero fees,) and offers both completely automated hands-off investment management.
+It allows investors to pick and choose their investments for a more hands-on approach if that’s what you want.
 They also offer a free checking account called Spend with some great features and a portfolio line of credit called Borrow, offering some of the lowest rates available.
-The only downside we see of M1 Finance is that they do not offer tax loss harvesting for taxable accounts.
-Their account minimum is only $100 to begin investing for you, and they have options for socially responsible investing through expert-made funds.
+The only downside of M1 Finance is that they do not provide tax-loss harvesting for taxable accounts.
+Their account minimum is only $100 to begin investing, and they have options for socially responsible investing through expert-made funds.

-Most services give the investor an automated, hands-off option to managed investing, whether you’re starting small or if you have larger amounts to invest.
+Most robo advisors give the investor an automated, hands-off approach to managed investing, whether you’re starting small or have larger amounts to invest.

 What Happens After I Sign Up?

-After signing up, you’ll answer a few important questions about your budget, investment goals, and risk tolerance.
-The robo advisor will suggest a portfolio composed of various stocks, bonds, and ETFs (exchange-traded funds).
-Then all you’ll need to do is deposit or transfer the preferred investment amount.
+After signing up, you’ll be given a brief questionnaire to answer a few essential questions about your budget, investment goals, and risk tolerance.
+The robo advisor will suggest a portfolio composed of various stocks, bonds, mutual funds, and ETFs (exchange-traded funds).
+Then, you’ll need to deposit or transfer the preferred investment amount.
 As you deposit money into your new investment account, the robo advisor will allocate your assets across your portfolio of investments based on similar algorithms that traditional financial advisors often use.

 Robo advisors provide a wide range of wealth management products and services.
-Many of them can also provide automatic rebalancing, dividend reinvestment, and tax loss harvesting – benefits that were previously exclusive to expensive financial planners.
+Many can also offer automatic rebalancing, dividend reinvestment, and tax loss harvesting – benefits previously exclusive to expensive financial planners.

 Automated portfolio rebalancing is when a robo advisor automatically adjusts the allocation of assets within an investor’s portfolio to maximize returns.
-Usually, your account is rebalanced monthly to keep you on the right path towards your financial goals.
+Usually, your robo advisor account is rebalanced monthly to keep you on the right path toward your financial and investment goals.
 You can learn more about automatic portfolio rebalancing here.

 Tax loss harvesting is a slightly more complicated feature.
 In simple terms, it is the process in which the robo-advisor chooses the optimal time to sell a security that has experienced a loss.
 This is to offset taxes on other gains and profits.
 Learn more about tax loss harvesting here.